 - Social – Upload awesome event footage, merchandise, or behind-the-scenes images to Instagram; use your Facebook as a secondary platform to discuss all things music.

 There are a lot of music blogs, so competition is stiff.
 Yet, it’s doable when you have love and passion for the industry and favorite genres.
-You’re likely listening to your favorite artists and tracks all day, every day, so why not pair up with music programs and make a few bucks while sharing your thoughts?
+You’re likely listening to your favorite artists and tracks all day, every day, so why not pair up with music affiliate programs and make a few bucks while sharing your thoughts?

 Over a million songs are released annually which makes it difficult to sort through even for the most die-hard fan of a genre.
 The direction of the music industry is curation